-In 1945, the term “non-governmental organization” first appeared in the United Nations Charter after World War II.
-However, these types of organizations had already existed for many years, advocating for causes such as women’s rights and the end of slavery.
-Today, there are thousands of NGOs around the world.
+Written after World War II, the United Nations Charter included the term “non-governmental organizations.”
+Article 71 reads: “The Economic and Social Council may make suitable arrangements for consultation with non-governmental organizations which are concerned with matters within its competence.”
+Non-governmental organizations (also known as NGOs) operate separately from the government and work on social and/or political issues.
+While the term was new in 1945, these types of organizations had already existed for many years advocating for causes such as women’s rights and the end of slavery.
+Today, there are millions of NGOs around the world.
 How is an NGO defined?
 What different types of NGOs exist?

 A brief history of NGOs

 Years before the United Nations began using the term “NGO,” these organizations existed in some form.
-Many, initiated by religious and charitable groups, were very localized and worked within specific communities to address poverty.
-War also triggered the formation of various NGOs focused on providing medical care, caring for children, and getting supplies to affected areas.
+Many, created by religious and charitable groups, were very localized and worked within specific communities to address poverty.
+Many NGOs were also formed to address the concerns of war.
+They focused on medical care, caring for children, and getting supplies to affected areas.
 The Anti-Slavery Society, formed in 1839, is most likely the first international NGO.
-It demonstrated how people around the world could unite together for a common cause.
+It demonstrated how people around the world could unite for a common cause.

 When the United Nations was established in 1945, the term “non-governmental organization” appeared in Chapter 10, Article 71 of the United Nations Charter.
-There, it was used to define non-government and non-member state organizations that held a consultative role with the UN.
+It defined non-government and non-member state organizations that held a consultative role with the UN.
 In 1950, an international NGO was defined as “any international organization that is not founded by an international treaty.”

 What are NGOs?